 What’s At Stake For Minorities In India’s Election?

-New studies now show that millions of otherwise eligible Muslim and Dalit voters are missing from the country's electoral rolls.
-Joining today’s show for analysis, and to unpack what the election means for Indian minorities is independent journalist Soumya Shankar, who has written about South Asian politics and social movements for The Intercept, Foreign Policy, and The South China Morning Post.
+New studies now show that millions of otherwise eligible Muslim and Dalit voters are missing from the country's electoral rolls and could be barred from participating in the ongoing election.
+Joining today’s show for analysis, and to unpack what the election means for Indian minorities is independent journalist Soumya Shankar.
+She's written about South Asian politics and social movements for The Intercept, Foreign Policy, and The South China Morning Post.